graytonio/personal-blog/src/content/blog/hello-world-for-flagops.md

         apiKey: <api-key>
 ```

-Here we will replace the `<api-key>` with the Flagsmith client sdk keys which can be found in the dashboard under `SKD Keys`.
+Here we will replace the `<api-key>` with the Flagsmith client sdk keys which can be found in the dashboard under `SDK Keys`.

 ![sdk-keys](/flagops-getting-started/sdk-keys.png)